ripple-unmaintained/ripple-wallet/README.md

 Beyond portability, the tool was created to isolate the cryptography behind wallet generation in the ripple client and ripple-lib.

+The algorithm for generating wallets is [described here](https://ripple.com/wiki/Account_Family).

 ### Usage

     var Ripple = require('ripple-wallet').Ripple;